Creste di Gallo "Carbonara" with Pancetta, Black Pepper and Pecorino Romano

 Ok so what is Carbonara?
 Carbonara is a pasta dish that originated in Lazio, Italy.
 It is prepared in the "style of the coal miner" which basically means lots of black pepper!
 While this recipe isn't super traditional, it is close to the real thing and a little easier to make.
 The trick is to thoroughly mix the cooked pasta with the pancetta, pepper, cheese, eggs, and some pasta water; to create a creamy sauce that is not overly thick.

-TIPS & TRICKS: FAT & EGGS
+FAT & EGGS

 The real secret to a great carbonara is the rendered fat.
 High quality pork in the form of pancetta or guanciale is ideal, bacon is a good alternate.
 The melted fat adds a layer of flavor that can't be obtained by olive oil or butter.
+For this recipe, timing is key.
+When you begin to render the bacon, as soon as it begins to sizzle start cooking the pasta.
+The bacon should be crisp and the pasta ready at about the same time.

 Let's chat about guanciale, pancetta and bacon quickly.
 Each one influences the sauce differently, so here is my quick overview.